jQSfire125/my_blog/_posts/2020-06-25-on-rabbit-holes.markdown

 I have been trying, unsucessfully, to install this program called [jekyll][jekyll], so I can create my blog and then upload it to my GitHub.

-The problem is that for every step in the process, I need to catch up with other things I do not yet understand, which then opens another door where I need to understand that, and so on and so forth.
+The problem is that for every step in the process, I need to catch up with other things I do not yet understand, which then opens another door where I need to understand that, and so on.

 I keep getting this error: